Parth-Hariyani3001/Inqurio/README.md

 1. **Find** — Search OpenAlex from Explore, or browse your Library / Papers catalog.
 2. **Read** — Ingest a paper by OpenAlex ID.
 When status is `ready`, open a chat session; the PDF loads beside the conversation.
-3. **Ask** — Send a message; the assistant answers using retrieved paper passages (and optional web context for citations/related work).
+3. **Ask** — Send a message; the assistant answers using hybrid-retrieved paper passages, OpenAlex metadata when needed, and optional web background.

 ### Chat message flow